Haunted Virginia

 Gloucester — 1

-The brick chimney ruins of Rosewell Plantation in Gloucester County, Virginia
+The surviving brick chimney and wall ruins of Rosewell Plantation in Gloucester County, Virginia, remnants of the grandest colonial mansion in 18th-century America

 Haunted House / Historic Home